roadrunner-server/docs/http/http.md

     response:
       X-Powered-By: "RoadRunner"

-  # Settings for "static" middleware (docs: https://roadrunner.dev/docs/http-http/2023.x/en).
+  # Settings for "static" middleware.
   static:
     # Path to the directory to serve
     #